Recycling collection crew looking like superheroes with Collection Crew logo

 The campaign aims to uncover the human side of the recycling crew, by putting a face to the people who collect and sort our recycling and telling residents about their personal story and commitment to the job.
 With climate change becoming more and more present in our everyday lives, we want to highlight the importance of 'doing your bit' and mobilise the community to take responsibility for recycling at home.

 The Together We Recycle advertisements have been publicised on bus stops, billboards and on social media.
-We have also produced individual leaflets for each crew which are being sent to households in their area.
+We have also produced individual leaflets for each crew which were sent to households in their area.

 What makes this campaign unique is that it shows real north London recycling crew loaders, drivers and sorting staff at work sharing their own words about what it means to them to reduce waste, recycle well and protect our resources.
 The cinematic style of the photography, which was all taken 'on the job' in the crew's respective boroughs, paints the crew as 'household heroes' with the admirable superpower of keeping our boroughs green and helping create a circular economy.